MarsRaw/mars-raw-utils/README.md

 \* Hot pixel detection and correction

+\** For the purposes of this project, the cameras on MSL RCE-A have been ignored as the mission is very unlikely to return to that computer.

-Additional instruments will be implemented more or less whenever I get to them...
+Additional instruments will be implemented more or less whenever I get to them.

+## Quick Start
+Check out the wiki for some quick start topics: https://github.com/kmgill/mars-raw-utils/wiki

+## Contributing
+Feedback, issues, and contributions are always welcomed.
+Should enough interest arise in contributing development efforts, I will write up a contribution guide.

+## Citing Mars Raw Utils
+Citing MRU is not required, but if the software has significantly contributed to your research or if you'd like to acknowledge the project in your works, I would be grateful if you did so.

-## Building from source:
+## Building from source
 A working Rust (https://www.rust-lang.org/) installation is required for building.

 So far I've only tested building on Ubuntu 21.10, natively and within the Windows Subsystem for Linux on Windows 10, and on MacOSX Catalina.
 Within the project folder, the software can be built for testing via `cargo build` and individual binaries can be run in debug mode via, for example, `cargo run --bin m20_fetch_raw -- -i`